jncraton/soar-raven-soar/docs/activities.md

 Sprite Rotation
 ===============

-The Raven currently always faces the same direction.
-This should be adjusted so that he faces his current direction of travel.
+The raven currently always faces the same direction.
+This could be adjusted so that he faces his current direction of travel.

+Hint: There's already a flipped version of the raven sprite included in this project named `raven-left.png`.

 Security
 ========